+Social responsibility.
+Sustainable practices.
+Unmatched quality.
+It is upon these pillars that Eskan Bank ("EB" or the "Bank") has grown into an organisation synonymous with reliability since inception in 1979.

-Eskan Bank ("EB" or the "Bank") was established in 1979, with a unique social role to provide subsidized mortgages for low-to-middle income citizens of the Kingdom of Bahrain, as well as engage in community-related property development activities and facilities management.
+Today, the Bank is recognised as a trusted name when it comes to affordable housing solutions - providing subsidised mortgages for low-to-middle income citizens of the Kingdom of Bahrain, as well as engaging in a wide range of community-related property development activities and facilities management.